traysonkelii/combat-sports-ranking-cdk/README.md

-# Welcome to Combat Sports Ranking
+# Welcome to Combat Sports Ranking CDK

 The `cdk.json` file tells the CDK Toolkit how to execute your app.